Opal Williams

 Indianapolis authorities believe Opal and Stephen Williams' open marriage might have led to murder.

-You've got a relationship, there's husband-wife, and it's starting to fall apart, And then the sister-wife comes in, and it falls apart further.
+You've got a relationship.
+There's a husband-wife, and it's starting to fall apart, and then the sister-wife comes in, and it falls apart further.

 Awaiting Opal's return to town, detectives meet with her eldest son and ask about the night of March 10th, the night Stephen allegedly disappeared.